|Kimkins worked better than Atkins -- but WHY?|

 One of the reasons had to do with the way the Kimkins Diet had evolved due to the population explosion.

 What started out as a list of recommendations soon became a specific diet with a specific calorie count to keep the pounds coming off fast.
-Quicker diets, such as a 500-Calorie Boot Camp or an all weight-loss shake plan, were created to suit those looking for a super-fast way to shed the weight.
+Quicker diets, such as a 500-Calorie Boot Camp or an all weight-loss shake plan, were created to suit those looking for a super-fast way to shed the pounds.

 No one seemed to care about nutrition or health, at all, even at Low Carb Friends.
 The only thing that mattered was getting the fat off right now!